112-Page Personal-Injury Law Firm WordPress Build in 116 Days — White-Label Delivery for a US Marketing Agency

 Operational Integrity at handoff

 The agency’s post-handoff review round surfaced two structural issues that ran through the shared fix loop: the homepage H1 had been set to zero font size — a Figma-fidelity workaround that left the page with no effective heading in SEO tools — and the case-results internal post type was publicly accessible and indexable, requiring per-entry noindex treatment before launch.
-Pre-handoff QA ran through Site Checker — see our QA discipline for the categories and the fail-zero gate.
-The agency’s own QA layer — their tools, their process — ran post-handoff and surfaced issues into the shared backlog for our fix loop until they signed off.
+Pre-handoff QA ran through Site Checker — see how we run QA for the categories and the pass-clean bar we hold before handoff.
+After handoff the agency ran its own checks and surfaced issues into the shared backlog, which our fix loop closed before sign-off.

 Process